hpgrahsl/kryptonite-for-kafka/docs/kms/azure.md

 Unlike the AWS and GCP modules, Azure Key Vault uses the secret name **directly** as the keyset identifier, hence no prefix is prepended.
 The secret name is exactly the identifier used by the module.
 To separate plain and encrypted keysets, use two different Key Vault instances each with their individual `keyVaultUrl`.

-Create secrets using the Azure CLI or Portal.
-The secret value must be the Tink keyset JSON (in `RAW` format):
+Create the actual cloud secrets using the Azure CLI or Portal. **Each secret's value must be the Tink keyset JSON in `RAW` format:**

 ```bash
 az keyvault secret set \